svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_quasiquotation/index.md

-The algorithm for expanding quasiquotations as it is expressed in Bawden's paper operates on an s-expression where sub-expressions are tagged to with back-quote, unquote and splice tags.
+The algorithm for expanding quasiquotations as it is expressed in Bawden's paper operates on an s-expression where sub-expressions are tagged with back-quote, unquote and splice tags.
 The Algorithm operates in a top down fashion which means that, in the case of nested quasiquotation, further back-quotes can be found when traversing the s-expression.
 The expansion algorithm is assumed to be applied to a